Support Page Content

 - Students admitted to the Education Doctorate or the Joint Public History Ph.D.
 Program, please submit your official master’s degree conferral transcript.

-If you are completing your bachelor’s or master’s degree this summer we must receive a Degree Verification from your university’s Office of Registrar by the <TBD> deadline.
+If you are completing your bachelor’s or master’s degree this Spring we must receive a Degree Verification from your university’s Office of Registrar by August 20, 2021 You must also request your final degree transcript for your file to be complete.

-Please note that your degree conferral/award date must be prior to <start date of semester>.
+Please note that your degree conferral/award date must be prior to August 30, 2021.
 Participation or completion of course(s) date is not the same as a conferral/award date.

-Your admission to the university will be rescinded if an Official Transcript with the conferral date of the Baccalaureate or Master’s Degree is not submitted to our office by the <TBD> deadline.
-A Financial Aid Hold will be place on your record and will only be removed when our office receives your final transcript with the conferral of your baccalaureate degree.
+Your admission to the university will be rescinded if an Official Transcript with the conferral date of the Baccalaureate or Master’s Degree is not submitted to our office by August 20, 2021.
+A Financial Aid hold will be placed on your record and will only be removed when our office receives your final transcript with the conferral of your baccalaureate degree.
 If you have applied for and are eligible for financial aid, you will be responsible for tuition and fees payments if the financial aid hold is not removed.
-Additionally, a registration and transcript hold will be placed on your record, and you will not be eligible to register for future terms if your official degree conferral transcript is not received by the <TBD> deadline.
+Additionally, a registration and transcript hold will be placed on your record, and you will not be eligible to register for future terms if your official degree conferral transcript is not received by August 20, 2021.

 Applicants may be admitted to a graduate degree program in a Conditionally Classified status if, in the opinion of appropriate campus authority, any deficiencies in their qualification for the program may be remedied by additional preparation.